Yograj2024/netflix-gpt/README.md

 ## How to Fix it
 - Fixed this by using `useEffect` to control route access.
-- Moved the access control logic to a global component (`Body`) to handle route protection more effectively.
+- Moved the access control logic to a global component (`Header`) to handle route protection more effectively.

+- unscribed to the onAuthStateChanged callback

 # Implemented Event List
 - onClick           :  Used to handle button clicks for form submission and UI interactions.